MCP server

 • planning,

-• walk-forward simulation.
+• walk-forward simulation,

 Lower-level composition and model-specific temporal hypothesis policies remain available in the Python library itself.